Altar: Hinduism

 North Indian temples generally have one main altar at the front of the temple room.
 In some temples, the front of the room is separated with walls and several altars are placed in the alcoves.
 The statues on the altars are usually in pairs, each deity with their consort (Radha-Krishna, Sita-Rama, Shiva-Parvati).
 However, some deities, such as Ganesha and Hanuman, are placed alone.
-Ritual items such as flowers or lamps may be placed on the altar.
+Ritual sacred items such as flowers, incense, conch shells, bells or lamps may be placed on the altar.

 Home shrines can be as simple or as elaborate as the householder can afford.
 Large, ornate shrines can be purchased in India and countries with large Hindu minorities, like Malaysia and Singapore.
 They are usually made of wood and have tiled floors for statues to be placed upon.
 Pictures may be hung on the walls of the shrine.
 The top of the shrine may have a series of levels, like a gopuram tower on a temple.
 Each Hindu altar will have at least one oil lamp and may contain a tray with puja equipment as well.
 Hindus with large houses will set aside one room as their puja room, with the altar at one end of it.
 Some South Indians also place a shrine with pictures of their departed relatives on the right side of the room, and make offerings to them before making offerings to the gods.